Sequence diagram: Reading a system sequence diagram

 Professionals, in developing a project, often use system sequence diagrams to illustrate how certain tasks are done between users and the system.
 These tasks may include repetitive, simple, or complex tasks.
 The purpose is to illustrate the use case in a visual format.
-In order to construct a system sequence diagram, you need to be familiar with the unified modeling language (UML).
+Familiarity with unified modeling language (UML) is needed to construct a system sequence diagram.
 These models show the logic behind the actors (people who affect the system) and the system in performing the task.
 Reading a sequence diagram begins at the top with the actor(s) or the system(s) (which is located at the top of the page).
-Under each actor or system there are long dotted lines called lifelines, which are attached to them.
+Under each actor or system there are long dotted lines, called "lifelines", which are attached to them.
 Actions are performed with lines that extend between these lifelines.
-When an action line is connected to a lifeline it shows the interaction between the actor or system.
+The connection between an action line and a lifeline shows the interaction between the actor or system.
 Messages will often appear at the top or bottom of a system sequence diagram to illustrate the action in detail.
-For example, the actor could request to log in, this would be represented by login (username, password).
+For example, a request by an actor to log in would be represented by login (username, password).
 After each action is performed, the response or next action is located under the previous one.
-As you read down the lines you will see in detail how certain actions are performed in the provided model, and in what order.
+By reading down the lines, one can see in detail how certain actions are performed in the provided model, and in what order.